YanceyA/Danger_Klipper_Docs/docs/MPC.md

 - `TARGET=<temperature>`:
   _Default Value: 200 (deg C)_
   Sets the calibration temperature.
-TARGET default is 200C, which is a good target for the extruder.
+The default of 200C is a good target for the extruder.
 MPC calibration is temperature independent, so calibrating the extruder at higher temperatures will not necessarily produce better model parameters.
 This is an area of exploration for advanced users.

 - `FAN_BREAKPOINTS=<value>`:
   _Default Value: 3_